arcadebridge/arcadeidleengine-website/docfx_project/articles/intro.md

 # Quickstart

-> [!IMPORTANT]
+> [!WARNING]
-> Required packages in order for this asset to work
+> Please import DOTween before the asset in order to work normally.
+It’s free!

-This package depends on DOTween.
-It’s free so install it before installing this package!
-If you still have problems, please come to our Discord Server and ask questions first.
-If you don't have a discord account, you can send a mail: thearcadebridge@gmail.com
+ If you are encountering problems, please come to our Discord server.
+If you don't have a discord account, you can send an e-mail: thearcadebridge@gmail.com

-I hope you like the package, thanks for buying it!
+I hope you like the asset, thanks for buying it!

 ---

-After importing the package, open the demo scene in
+After importing the asset, you will see two scenes. `Showcase` scene is all about showing all the features while `Sample Game` scene tries to replicate a typical Arcade Idle game scenario.
+You can find both of the scenes under the directory below:

-> HyperCasualPack/Demo/Demo.unity
+> ArcadeIdleEngine/Demo/_Scenes/

-After that you can see how Pickable Collectors, Sellers, Spawners and all those other systems work.
+You can see how Pickable Collectors, Sellers, Spawners and all other systems work.
 In the next section, we’ll explain what every script parameter do, so you have better understand overall.
-If you are still confused, you can always check the default versions of the systems in their corresponding prefabs.
+If you are still confused, analyze scenes and prefabs to understand how they work.
+I did my best to simplify as much as possible but because it's an Arcade Idle genre, it gets quite complicated pretty easily.